cashflowy/switchless/readme.md

 - npm cache clean --force // sometimes npm might not get the latest
 - npm install switchless@0.3.2 // what ever version you need

+## Create a new example reusable pattern
+- create the component in `examples` folder
+- create stories for the component
+- commit code